 William Castle has long been touted as the producer who saw the viability in Ira Levin's novel and sought to bring it to screen.
 It many ways he was the man responsible for bringing the curse of Rosemary's Baby into the lives of so many people in the world of cinema.
 After the film was released, Castle was hit with kidney stones.
 In Castle's autobiography, he claimed that during surgery he began to hallucinate scenes from the film and even shouted, “Rosemary, for God's sake drop that knife!”
 He wrote that after getting the recognition he desired he "no longer cared.
 I was at home, very frightened of Rosemary's Baby."

 Robert Evans, super producer and sometimes actor, has had a storied life in Hollywood.
 He got his start in Hollywood in an adaptation of Ernest Hemingway's The Sun Also Rises but his career really took off when he spearheaded the production of The Detective and Rosemary's Baby for Paramount.
 However, his good luck in the film industry would come with some very hefty receipts.
-He was convicted for possession of cocaine, tied to an execution-style murder at the Cotton Club, and later in life he suffered multiple strokes - one of them while giving a speech in honor of late director Wes Craven.
+He was convicted for possession of coke, tied to an execution-style elimination at the Cotton Club, and later in life he suffered multiple strokes - one of them while giving a speech in honor of late director Wes Craven.
 Even though he's been put through the ringer, it seems that nothing can keep Evans down for long, not even an alleged Satanic curse.
 But it definitely took its toll.

 The writer Ira Levin had a huge success on his hands with the novel for Rosemary's Baby.
 It was a best seller and the rights were almost immediately snatched up by William Castle.
 However, after the film was released his life began to slowly crumble until he was a parody of himself.
-The year the film was released, his wife left him and he began receiving attacks from the Catholic Church.
+The year the film was released, his wife left him and he began receiving targeted strikes from the Catholic Church.
 Despite claiming that he never believed in witches or Satanism, Levin told Dick Cavett that he had become "terrified" as he grew older.
 The saddest part of Levin's downfall came 30 years after the release of Rosemary's Baby when he released Son of Rosemary, a poorly received sequel to his magnum opus.